Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 # Step 2: Back-end deployment

 Make sure to deploy the backend in the same account as the front-end from the previous step.
+The steps below assume you are using the **default** AWS profile in the AWS CLI.

 1. Go to the **scripts** directory and run the [deploy.sh](../scripts/deploy.sh) script.